 What Is Lonapegsomatropin and How Does It Work?

-Lonapegsomatropin is a prescription medication indicated for the treatment of pediatric patients aged 1 year and above who weigh 11.5 kg and above and have growth failure caused due to inadequate secretion of endogenous growth hormone (GH).
+- treatment of pediatric patients aged 1 year and older who weigh 11.5 kg or more and have growth failure due to inadequate secretion of endogenous growth hormone (GH).

 What Are Side Effects Associated with Using Lonapegsomatropin?